 Practical assignments

 Tell the men and do it yourself!
 Get personally ready now.
 Have a financial discussion with your wife.
 Make time each Sunday to analyze the Lord’s goodness to your family.
 Bring it to the next seminar to report to the men how it has been working for you and your wife.
 Be honest, share your hard items, your downfalls as well.
-Remember these.
+Remember these are participation seminars.
 The lectures themselves will accomplish little.
 Success lies in how you model it and in how the men apply it at home.
 (Review “second blessing” in the manual.)

 After you are successful share it with the men.
 Encourage the men to let their wives read this lecture and then have an in-depth discussion about it.